Matching The Correct Implement To Your Tractor

 (* Please consult your local professional dealer to best match your mulcher or any other implement to tractor size.)

 Determining a Good Match

-Determining a good match depends on tractor size (HP) both PTO and engine, soil type and condition, operation speed and implement pull requirements.
-Talk to your local machinery dealer to discuss the job you need to do, your tractor specifications and they can determine the correct implement to suit your requirements.
+Determining a good match depends on tractor size (HP), PTO and engine, soil type and condition, operation speed and implement pull requirements.
+Talk to your local machinery dealer to discuss the job you need to do and your tractor specifications, and they can determine the correct implement to suit your requirements.

-If you’d like some help choosing a new implement, Southern Cross Agricultural Machinery can assist you.
+If you’d like help choosing a new implement, such as a Mulcher or Slasher, Southern Cross Agricultural Machinery can assist you.
 Our network of expert dealers is your instant solution for all your needs, including practical assistance when you need it.
-Call or contact us online and talk to our experts.
-We’ll be happy to provide any services, equipment, or help you require.